Three-dimensional imaging of hadrons with hard exclusive reactions: advances in experiment, theory, phenomenology, and lattice QCD: Introduction

 The last decade has also seen considerable progress on the theory side and in the development of analysis tools that are gradually transforming GPD studies from model-driven exploration into a precision science.
 Below, we list, in an unavoidably incomplete manner, some of these developments: \begin{itemize} \item Sophisticated global analyses aimed at extracting information on GPDs from multiple-channel observables, as exemplified by Refs.~\cite{Kumericki:2015lhb,Moutarde:2018kwr,Guo:2023ahv,Cuic:2023mki,Kriesten:2020apm,Guo:2025muf,Panjsheeri:2025vpa,Goharipour:2025lep}, along with developments of the open-source frameworks Gepard~\cite{gepard} and PARTONS~\cite{Berthou:2015oaw}, and the creation of an open database for GPD analysis~\cite{Burkert:2025gzu}.

 \item The first extraction of the proton $D$-term form factor from JLab DVCS data revealed the quark component of the pressure distribution in the proton~\cite{Burkert:2018bqq}.
 As pointed out in~\cite{Kumericki:2019ddg}, further analyses with current and future experimental data are expected to enhance our understanding of the $D$-term and its relation to the mechanical properties of hadrons, as discussed in Refs.~\cite{Polyakov:2018rew,Lorce:2025oot,Ji:2025qax}.
-Moreover, gluonic GFFs of the proton have recently been extracted from threshold $J/\psi$ photoproduction data~\cite{Duran:2022xag}, paving the way for a better understanding of the role of the gluonic component in shaping the properties of nucleons.
+Moreover, gluonic GFFs of the proton have recently been extracted from threshold $J/\psi$ photoproduction data~\cite{Duran:2022xag} within the threshold approximation, {albeit in a model-dependent manner.} This may lead to a better understanding of the role of the gluonic component in shaping the properties of nucleons.

 \item Significant progress has been achieved in next-to-leading order (NLO) and next-to-next-to-leading order (NNLO)~\cite{Braun:2020yib,Braun:2021grd}, higher-twist~\cite{Braun:2025xlp}, and kinematic~\cite{Braun:2014sta,Braun:2022qly} corrections, providing the theoretical precision necessary for comparison with modern experimental data.